github/developer.github.com/content/guides/getting-started.md

   will provide before authorizing a third party app

 Normally, tokens are created via a [web flow][webflow].
-An application will send users to GitHub to log in.
-GitHub will present a dialog indicating the name of the app, as well as the level of access the app will have once the user authorizes it.
+An application sends users to GitHub to log in.
+GitHub then presents a dialog indicating the name of the app, as well as the level of access the app has once it's authorized by the user.
 After a user authorizes access, GitHub redirects the user back to the application:
 ![](/images/oauth_prompt.png)

 You don't need to set up the entire web flow to begin working with OAuth tokens.